 Despite its rather clunky name, the Ibanez AFV10A-TCL Spot Run is a stunning looking arch top guitar which is just begging to be played.
 Its all maple body and solid mahogany neck will ensure a great balance between the brightness of the body wood and the rich mids of the neck, while its single cutaway design is perfect for providing access to the higher frets.
 The AR1 bridge and VT60 tailpiece adds an extra dimension to its visual appeal whilst increasing sustain and offering reliable intonation, while the weathered hardware and heavily toured, relic aesthetic add to this guitar’s luxury credentials.

-For players looking at the high end of the market, you will definitely want to consider this breath-taking Gibson 1952 ES-295.
-As a remake of the classic 1952 model of the same name, this guitar features all the period-correct features like cherry finish, nickel plated brass ‘bail’ tail piece and Kluson tulip tuners.
-Its dual P90 pickup configuration offer a fantastic mix of warmth and clarity, making it perfect for jazz and other clean styles.
-Plus, jazz or not, this is one of the most attractive guitars you’ll ever see in the flesh.
+For players looking at the high end of the market, you will definitely want to consider this breath-taking Gibson 2016 ES-335 Satin.
+Following the tradition of the classic 1958 model of the same name, this guitar features traditional “F” cutaways in the body and a solid centre block to minimise feedback and provide you with that gorgeous hollowbody tone you need.
+Its Burstbucker 1 and Burstbucker 2 pickup configuration offer a fantastic mix of warmth and clarity, making it perfect for jazz and other clean styles.
+Plus, jazz or not, this is one of the most attractive (and most famous) guitars you’ll ever see in the flesh.
 Truly, a masterpiece.